the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC)

 Yes.
 The licensing and registration requirements applicable to VASPs in Canada must be assessed considering the specific activity that is carried out.
 For instance, Crypto Asset Trading Platforms (CTPs) may be required to register with the Investment Industry Regulatory Organization of Canada (IIROC), in case they qualify as marketplace or dealer platforms.
 The Joint CSA/IIROC Staff Notice 21‑329 provides more guidance in this respect.

-Is the Crypto Travel Rule mandated in Canada?
+2. When does the Crypto Travel Rule go into effect in Canada?

 3. Does Canada permit a grace period to comply with the Crypto Travel Rule?

 Although Canada does not foresee a formal grace period for compliance with the crypto Travel Rule, FINTRAC issued a notice stating that until March 31, 2022, FINTRAC will only assess compliance with the regulatory requirements in effect prior to June 1, 2021 (which is when the travel rule came into force).

 - FINTRAC expects that between June 1, 2021, and March 31, 2022, covered entities update their compliance programs to reflect the new regulatory requirements;

 - FINTRAC may nonetheless assess transactional information for a period prior to April 1 ,2022.